Top Rated Chesterfield County VA Criminal Lawyers • 1500+ Reviews

 Sentencing guidelines are prepared for the Judge hearing the case to assist in imposing a penalty if the defendant is found guilty.
 The jury does not receive any assistance from such guidelines.
 The guidelines assign point values for various aspects of the conviction, such as the nature of the crime and the defendant’s criminal history, and then calculate a range for an appropriate sentence.
 Judges have leeway in determining the sentence, but often impose a sentence within the guidelines.

-Legal Elite Chesterfield County VA Criminal Lawyer
+Legal Elite Chesterfield Criminal Lawyer

 Legal Elite Chesterfield VA Criminal LawyerVirginia Business is dedicated to covering legal activity in Chesterfield County VA.
 In cooperation with the Virginia Bar Association, top Virginia attorneys from various practice areas have been recognized as Legal Elite since 2000.
 There are over 23,000 legal practitioners in Virginia.
 Legal Elite recognitions are awarded to approximately 1400 attorneys each year.
 This is an exclusive list of top rated individuals who have been recognized by their peers for excellence.
 Only outstanding and experienced professionals are recognized by Virginia Business for being Legal Elite.
 A lawyer cannot purchase his or her way in to being recognized as a member of the Virginia Business Legal Elite community.
 Retain a Chesterfield VA Legal Elite criminal lawyer for your case.